Last updated March 17, 2026

 Reclaim.ai is a focused, well-executed scheduling tool.
 It's great at defending your calendar: blocking time for habits, creating smart 1:1s, and automatically rescheduling tasks when conflicts arise.
-If your only problem is calendar management, Reclaim does it well and the free tier is generous. notodo takes a different approach as a general-purpose AI chief of staff.
-It handles email triage, calendar scheduling, task management, web research, voice notes, and daily briefings through one chat interface.
-You trade Reclaim's specialized time-blocking depth for breadth across your entire workflow.
-For founders juggling email, scheduling, and tasks simultaneously, notodo covers more ground.
+If your only problem is calendar management, Reclaim does it well and the free tier is generous.
+Prio now competes more directly with Reclaim on calendar intelligence: focus time protection with configurable weekly goals and hard/soft enforcement, automatic task-to-calendar scheduling, smart meeting buffers, and consecutive meeting limits.
+Combined with email triage, web research, voice notes, and daily briefings through one chat interface, Prio covers more ground while closing the gap on Reclaim's core strength.

 |---|---|---|---|